Juliaca: Pre-Spanish arrival

 The Altiplano was inhabited from around 4,000 BC by sedentary communities dedicated to agriculture and livestock (llamas and guinea pigs).

 The Uros settled in the river towns, taking advantage of the benefits of the totora and the fish of Lake Titicaca, settled in the surrounding lakes: Chacas, Qoriwata, Cochapampa, and the Juliaca River, today Coata River.

 The constitution of these settlers were registered as Uros de Coata and Uros de Desaguadero, from where the Uros of Coata would be better communicated and related to Juliaca, by the river that linked them, also these riverine settlers developed a sailing technique, on rafts made of totora, fastened with yarned ropes based on the ichus, which would serve as support for fishing, and at times, of transport from Lake Titicaca to the smaller lakes that were between the territories of Juliaca.

 Between the years 1000 to 500 BC, Juliaca flourished under the influence of Qaluyo (ancient settlement), in the place of Qomer Moqo (Taparachi).
 Archaeologists discovered a small village dating back to this time, whose settlers were fed with potatoes, quinoa, kañiwa, carachi, guinea pig, among others.
 They were the first builders of waruwarus and developed a special textile industry.

 In the years 200 BC to 200 AD, the domain of the Pukara culture expanded in this region of the highlands.
 Between the third and fourth centuries, the Huaynarroque tribe flourished.
 Subsequently, the hegemony of Tiahuanaco, Colla and Inka arises consecutively.
 The kollas and Inka were ruthless rivals and only under the military command of Pachacútec and his son Mayta Capac were able to subdue the brave Sapana, Chuchicápac and Huaynarroque tribes after bloody wars of conquest.

+Viceroyalty

+During the viceregal period, Juliaca was a Repartimiento.
+An important document is the one that organizes the Corregimiento del Collao (later the Corregimiento of Lampa or Cabana) and dates from June 23, 1565, signed by Lope García de Castro.
+There, Juliaca is recorded as a Repartimiento entrusted to Don Diego Hernández.